mayconfmelo/min-resume/template/main.typ

 	skills: [
 	  - Applied the things I learned
 	  - Did more stuff
-	  - Acomplished so much more goals
+	  - Accomplished so much more goals
 	  - Learned even more things
 	],
 )